 Jordan Reinwald (Chicago, IL) graduated from Columbia College with a Bachelor of Arts in Dance Performance.
 SHe holds an internship with Hedwig Dances, a contemporary dance company in the city where she works to promote the company's repertoire and artistic vision.
 Through her involvement with Hedwig Dances, Jordan was able to secure a Visa from the Federal Government in January 2012 to travel to Havana, Cuba for a ten-day People to People artistic exchange.
 Aside from performing the works of her peers, Reinwald performed her own work in Student Performance Night at Columbia College in April 2012.
 Her performance partner Michel Rodriguez, also of Hedwig Dances, was instrumental in mounting this work.
 Reinwald was also recently honored to perform in Ruth Page's The Nutcracker, as well as Continuous Replay with the Bill T. Jones/Arnie Zane Dance Company in the fall of 2011.

 Kent De Spain (Yellow Springs, OH) is the recipient of several awards, including the Pew Fellowship in the Arts for Choreography and an Established Choreographer’s Fellowship from the Pennsylvania Council on the Arts.
 He has taught master classes and workshops in the United States, Europe, Asia, and Latin America, and his work has been seen throughout the United States and beyond, including performances at Jacob's Pillow, Judson Church, Joyce Soho, and the Painted Bride.
-He is internationally recognized for his teaching, performance, filmmaking, and writing in the area of movement improvisation, including his feature-length documentary, A Moving Presence, and his upcoming book, Method to the Madness.
+He is internationally recognized for his teaching, performance, filmmaking, and writing in the area of movement improvisation, including his feature-length documentary, A Moving Presence, and his new book, Landscape of the Now.

 Kim Karpanty (Cleveland, OH) is co-founder and Artistic Director of Travesty Dance Group/ Cleveland and an Associate Professor of Dance at Kent State University in Ohio where she has received four Faculty Excellence Awards.
 She holds an MFA in Dance from Arizona State University and an MA in Dance Education from New York University in New York City where she performed and taught professionally for over ten years.
 Kim has created over 50 works in modern dance, dance theatre, screendance and concert jazz dance genres.
 She has been an invited guest teacher at numerous universities and dance festivals, and has had work produced throughout the U.S. and abroad in Argentina, Canada, Costa Rica, Mexico and South Africa.
 Kim is a Fulbright Specialist Scholar and is certified in The Simonson Technique and Core Dynamics Pilates.